-Foundation Entry degree courses are one year full time courses designed for students who have the ability to study for a degree, but don’t have the necessary formal qualifications to enter directly onto a Foundation Degree/Honours degree programme.
-They consist of a preliminary year of study to gain the skills and confidence to progress to a Foundation Degree.
+Our Foundation entry programmes are the first year of a four year degree and are designed for students who have the ability to study for a degree, but don't have the necessary qualifications to enter directly onto their chosen degree programme.

 A Foundation Degree is a degree level qualification, which combines academic study with work place learning and is a qualification in its own right.
 It is equivalent to the first two years of a full honours degree and may be studied on a full or part time basis, with the full time route taking two years and the part time route often completed over three years.